SNU-LIST/chi-separation/README.md

 #  chi-separation toolbox (*&chi;*-separation, x-separation)

-* ⭐ New version of the toolbox is now available for test!
-Don't hesitate to contact us for bugs and feedbacks: snu.list.software@gmail.com
-* ⭐ A new error that a saved nii file has revsered left-right images in some dicom input files has been reported and has not be fixed yet.
-Users are advised to double check this issue in their data.
+* ⭐ Toolbox version 1.2 will be released soon.
-* ⭐ This toolbox is developed for in-vivo human 3T datasets.
+* ⭐ This toolbox is developed for in-vivo human 3T and 7T datasets.
 Other field stengths, high resolution ex-vivo or nonhuman datasets (< 0.6 mm) are not fully tested and may require additional processing.
-* ⭐ For 7T processing (> 0.6 mm), we have a new method coming up soon [[link](https://arxiv.org/abs/2410.12239)].
-Please contact us if you want to use this method.
 * ⭐ E-mail us if you need data processing other than in-vivo human 3T datasets.
 We may be able to help you with scan protocol and processing.
 * ⭐ If you have both GRE and SE data, you have data processing options of conventional optimization (MEDI, iLSQR) and neural network (chi-sepnet-R2', better quality).
 * ⭐ If you only have GRE data, neural network (chi-sepnet-R2*) will deliver high quality *&chi;*-separation maps.